Cassius-Cassity/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a declarative, efficient, and flexible JavaScript library for building reusable UI components.
+It is an open-source, component-based front end library responsible only for the view layer of the application.
+It was created by Jordan Walke, who was a software engineer at Facebook.
 1. Describe component state.
+the State of a component is an object that holds some information that may change over the lifetime of the component.
 1. Describe props.
+props are arguemenths that can be passed from one component to another.
+This allows the developer to manipulate data within that specific componenet that we need.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?